rpnlatex v1.4.2

 Sometimes you may want to fill in part of an expression you are working on later, rather than including it immediately.
 You can insert a placeholder marker in your expression, and then later on substitute another expression where the placeholder is.

-• '' Put a placeholder (\htmlClass{placeholder_expr}{\blacksquare}) onto the stack.
+• '' Put a placeholder \htmlClass{placeholder_expr}{\blacksquare} onto the stack.
 You can treat it like any other subexpression, applying operations to it and using it in other expressions.
 All placeholders are identical.

 • /' Substitute the stack top item for the placeholder in the item above it.
 If there is more than one placeholder, only the first one is substituted.
-Example: \sqrt{1 + \htmlClass{placeholder_expr}{\blacksquare}} \enspace x^2 \to \sqrt{1+x^2}
+Example: \sqrt{1 + \htmlClass{placeholder_expr}{\blacksquare}} \enspace x^2 \Rightarrow \sqrt{1+x^2}

 .
 Decorations